 "The idea for OMPT began in 1973 when I first experienced the power of creating audiovisual presentations.
 It was clear to me that this technology had enormous potential to be harnessed for the benefit of mankind.
-I find myself enthusiastically promoting a miracle that our culture has overlooked, yet can bring about profound social change.
+I find myself enthusiastically promoting a miracle that our culture has overlooked yet can bring about profound social change.
 I see a system of creating and sharing the audible voice or visual presentation of gifted teachers to underprivileged students around the world.
 After 25 years of helping people in developed countries entertain themselves with audiovisual technologies, I feel the need to spend my next 25 years helping people in the least developed countries lift themselves out of poverty through education and the use of those same technologies." - Matt York, Founder.

-Branching out of Videomaker Inc., in 2008, Matt founded OMPT because of his genuine passion to make a difference in the developing world by bringing change through video.
-Since then, Matt has been able to harness his over two decades of expertise in the video consumer electronics industry to grow OMPT from an idea to a thriving nonprofit organization.
+Branching out of Videomaker Inc. in 2008, Matt founded OMPT because of his genuine passion to make a difference in the developing world by bringing change through video.
+Since then, Matt has been able to harness over two decades of expertise in the video consumer electronics industry to grow OMPT from an idea to a thriving nonprofit organization.